 The CRITIC group Is one of the 5 thematic research groups at IDEAL.
 This group is interested in issues of civic participation, sustainability and education.
-Our work draws on sociocultural theory and critical approaches in computing as they have been introduced and elaborated by Engeström, Cole, Nardi, Lave, Kaptelinin, Bödker, Ehn, Rabardel, Säljö, Sengers, the Bardzells and Mc Carthy & Wright, into the fields of Human-Computer Interaction and Computer-Supported Collaborative Learning.
-Our goal is to contribute a critical perspective in the field of HCI.
+Our work draws on sociocultural theory and critical approaches in computing as they have been introduced and elaborated into the fields of Human-Computer Interaction and Computer-Supported Collaborative Learning.
+Our goal is to contribute a critical perspective to the field of HCI.

 Current research projects

 Ground Truth – Sustainable citizen observatories for smart resources management funded by Horizon 2020 -EU.
 2016-2018.

-The main coordinator is professor Uta Wehn at UNESCO-IHE Delft- The netherlands- Prof. Uta Wehn.
+The main coordinator is professor Uta Wehn at UNESCO-IHE Delft- The Netherlands- Prof. Uta Wehn.
 From Stockholm University the researchers are: Somya Joshi (main), Tessy Cerratto Pargman and Love Ekenberg.